gallochris/gallochris.github.io/_rs/01-basics.md

 ## Vectors

-A vector is a small collection of numbers.
-Numeric vectors are the simplest form of data structure in R.
+A vector is a small collection of numbers/characters, etc. Numeric vectors are the simplest form of data structure in R.

 The number `1` is a vector in the length of one.